getlantern/ats/README.md

 tsxs -I ~/trafficserver-5.3.1/lib/ts/ -o lantern-auth.so -c lantern-auth.c
 ```

-Then you can run `install.sh` again to make the new plugin into effect.
+Then you can run `install.sh` again to take the new plugin into effect.